thoughtworks-jumpstart/jumpstart/developer-tools/node-and-npm.md

 * [History of NodeJS](https://blog.risingstack.com/history-of-node-js/)

-## Why using NodeJS?
+## Why use NodeJS?

 Many of the frontend developer tools \(e.g. webpack, gulp, etc\) are built on top of NodeJS.

-For server side applications, it's a good idea to use NodJS when you know the application is I/O bound.
+For server side applications, it's a good idea to use NodeJS when you know the application is I/O bound.
 For example,

 * Building dynamic websites
 * Building a blog system